 - Camp Raco (mess hall) and Camp Germfask (dispensary)

 - Work projects near the Pere Marquette and Platte rivers

 - Fighting fires in the Huron National Forest

 - Recreation activities at Camp Harrietta, Camp Newberry and Camp Kentucky

 - Construction projects at Indian Lake and Ludington state parks; a bridge over the Manistique River

 Photographs from the Archives of Michigan; color patches and pillow cover from the Michigan Historical Museum.
 "Roosevelt's Tree Army" originally appeared in the May/June 1986 issue of Michigan History Magazine and was reprinted as one of a series of "Michigan Time Capsules" in 1986.
 It is now out-of-print.

-You can visit the CCC Museum, part of the Michigan Historical Museum System.
+You can learn more about the Civilian Conservation Corps in Michigan at the CCC Museum in Roscommon; the museum is part of the Michigan Historical Museum System.